avidbots/flatland/docs/included_plugins/tween.rst

       # The easing mode (documented above, default 'linear')
       easing: cubicInOut

-      # The ROS topic name to subscribe to for 'trigger' mode ("/tween_trigger")
+      # The ROS topic name to subscribe to (default: "/tween_trigger")
       # This will respect model namespaces
-      # e.g. if this model has namespace "foo", it will publish on "/foo/tween_trigger"
+      # e.g. if this model has namespace "foo", it will subscribe on "/foo/tween_trigger"
+      # For 'trigger' mode: true=move forward, false=move backward
+      # For 'yoyo' and 'loop' modes: true=run, false=pause
       trigger_topic: tween_trigger

       # animation duration in seconds (default 1 second)